 You may find pricing for a penetration test that starts around $5,000, but the total cost depends on the size of the app or website that you are testing.
 The penetration test for a “small” app would be very different than the cost to test multiple user roles for a website, several applications, and a network.

-That why for penetration tests customers get through Securicy, we have an intake form to make sure that we can provide an accurate quote.
-You can fill out that form here to get a quote for how much a penetration test would cost for your business.
+That why for penetration tests our customers get through Securicy, we have an intake form to make sure that we can provide an accurate quote.
+(If you already have a Securicy account, you can find the form to request a quote in our Marketplace.)

 Penetration testing is more than just a vulnerability scan or a compliance audit.
 (And the difference is something you’ll want to know before talking with a customer’s security auditor.)
 Pen tests are designed to analyze the real-world effectiveness of existing security controls against a skilled attacker who might be using multiple attack methods to exploit a weakness.
 That’s valuable because it allows you to patch any weak spots before an attacker finds them.